pascallaliberte/sharpen.page/_posts/2021-01-15-no-you-dont-need-social-proof.md

 Your visitors come to you with a struggle, and want to make progress.
 They want to leave something behind, and they want to switch to whatever will "do the job".

 To model this struggle→progress vector, it helps to use [when statements][try-when].
-In this example, let's revisit the struggle [causing people to look at ProdHunt][prodhunt-sharpening], a data set of the products posted on Product Hunt:
+In this example, let's revisit the struggle [causing people to look at ProdHunt][prodhunt-sharpening], a data set of the products posted on Product Hunt, a data set "hired" for the job of creating a mini product:

 [try-when]: {% post_url 2019-02-21-try-when %}
 [prodhunt-sharpening]: {% post_url 2020-12-18-product-sharpening-feedback-for-prodhunt %}

 * **When** I've been failing at selling software and I see people sell small no-code or informational products, **I want to** find a new starting point **so I can** have a small win fast.

-That "so I can" is the aspiration.
+That "so I can" is the aspiration, the job-to-be-done.
 The "when" is the struggle.
 The "I want to" is the next step in their search.

 Right there, you've got material for what you can write on your landing page...